risingwavelabs/rfcs/rfcs/0078-iceberg-sink-decouple-checkpoint.md

 ## Motivation

 Currently, the iceberg sink commit is coupled with risingwave checkpoint, e.g. we commit changes to iceberg table when risingwave checkpoint is triggered.
 During our talk with some lakehouse user, we found that they want to commit changes to iceberg table less frequently than risingwave checkpoint.
-For example, they want to do checkpoint every several seconds, while commit changes to iceberg table should be much less frequent, e.g. every 5 to 10 minutes.
+For example, they want to do checkpoint every several seconds for to get fresh view of materialized view, while commit changes to iceberg table should be much less frequent, e.g. every 5 to 10 minutes.
 Frequently commit changes to iceberg table will cause too many small files in iceberg table, which will cause performance issue when querying or maintaining iceberg table.
 In this proposal we want to allow user to have some way to control the frequency of committing changes to iceberg table so that it's more flexible.

 ## Design